 #3 Updated by Giri Palanisamy over 11 years ago

 I forgot to mention that we have changed some strategy here, we are currently using the Drupal's iframe to display the header and footer and using local style sheet for the content specific styles.

 Dave - you have already implemented the iframe in the Drupal site using the pilotcatalog that is running from the Mercury server (http://public-web.dataone.org/node/4).
 We can update the cn-dev pilotcatalog version with this change, then it can be used in the D1 Drupal as an iframe.

-#4 Updated by Dave Vieglais about 11 years ago
+#4 Updated by Dave Vieglais over 11 years ago

 Stylesheets should be stored in svn (somewhere under software/cicore/trunk/cn-buildout/dataone-cn-mercury )